chidov/microservice-testing/README.md

 ```

 ### Client Side test stub using Spring Cloud Contract Stub Runner
 Spring Cloud Contract generates stubs, which you can use during client-side testing.
 You get a running WireMock instance/Messaging route that simulates the service.
-In here the StubRunner will base on the groupd id to retrieve the artifact from your local maven repo since we define `stubsMode = StubRunnerProperties.StubsMode.LOCAL`
+In here the StubRunner will base on the groupd id to retrieve the stub artifact (`food-server-0.0.1-SNAPSHOT-stubs.jar`) from your local maven repo since we define `stubsMode = StubRunnerProperties.StubsMode.LOCAL`
 ```java
 @RunWith(SpringRunner.class)
 @SpringBootTest